 I grew up in Santa Lucía Utatlán, in the community of Pamezabal.
 Although we didn’t have everything, my childhood was happy.
 I am the 11th child of 12 children.
 Now, I am married with three children aged ten, five and three.

 One day, a neighbor invited me to drink some Incaparina and she started talking about Mil Milagros.
 I asked her, “What is that?
 I’ve never heard of this organization.”
 She told me, “They train us on certain topics, and it is very interesting.
 If you want, we can go together every two weeks.”
 We went to the school in Pahaj and I registered my two youngest children in the Early Childhood Development program.
-Then, I learned about Parenting Journey (link to Parenting Journey article) and became more involved, first as a participant and then as a co-facilitator.
+Then, I learned about Parenting Journey and became more involved, first as a participant and then as a co-facilitator.

 After being a co-facilitator for the Parenting Journey program for almost a year, I was thrilled when Mil Milagros began serving the school my children attend in Cruz B. I became a mother leader and started working more closely with the MM staff.
 Then, one day, Lucy, (MM In-Country Director), called and asked me if I wanted to work as a Mil Milagros Community Coordinator.
 It was such a surprise!
 I immediately said yes.
 MM and The Parenting Journey taught me not to depend on my husband or anyone else to make my own decisions.
 I had never even had a job before.
 I graduated from high school, but I wasn’t putting any of my education to use.
 Now, having this job, it’s beautiful.
 It’s a big step for me.